artalar/flaxom/packages/async/README.md

 ### Sharing cache

 In this example, we'll explore how to create an asynchronous model with a shared cache that can be used across different components.
-The key feature is that some components can request the same data but with different parameters.
+The key feature is that some components can request the one data with one parameters, and another component can request a different data with different parameters, but they share the same cache.

 Imagine you have an application where multiple components request user data.
 Most components display data for the current user, but there's a special component that needs to show data for a different user.